 As I have never been beaten before, it is very daunting and I feel like I have had enough.
 Although, she is getting treated by a psychologist, I am now unable to take any more pain.
 My husband supports me when he can, but most of the time situations reach such intensity that he has to try and calm both of us down.

 I am often left shaken and depressed.
 We want to have a baby, but I am really too scared to have one as long as my step daughter is with us which will be for a long time.

 •It is, of course, very unhealthy for you to feel this way about your stepdaughter, and I suggest you approach the psychologist to find out about any support groups.

-•Share this with your husband.
-You are not alone and this is becoming an increasing, common problem.
-It’s something you cannot really manage alone unless you have a clear and joint family plan and a support group may give you strength and new ideas.
+•It’s something you cannot really manage alone unless you have a clear and joint family plan and a support group may give you strength and new ideas.

 As-Salaamu ‘Alaykum wa Rahmatullahi wa Barakatuh,

 Sister, the issue you describe is complicated and involves several different strands that may need to be considered for treatment to be effective.